shadiyashirin/shadiyashirin/README.md

 My journey in tech is fueled by curiosity and a commitment to continuous learning.
 I love diving deep into backend architectures and am also keen on exploring the fascinating domains of **Cybersecurity** and **Generative AI**, where I've already gained foundational knowledge.

 I thrive in collaborative environments and am always eager to contribute to impactful projects.
-My recent "Best Project Award" at **TinkerHack 3.0**, Kerala's largest women's hackathon (March 2025), highlights my ability to deliver innovative solutions under pressure.
+My recent participation as a **finalist at TinkerHack 3.0**, Kerala's largest women's hackathon (March 2025), highlights my ability to deliver innovative solutions under pressure.

 ---